 This course is for production professionals working in animation, film and television (high-end, unscripted, animation and children's) who wish to make their environment more inclusive and deaf friendly.
 These sessions have been tailored to be production-specific, giving you insights from deaf broadcast professionals on what it is like to be deaf in the media industry and providing you with insighsts and things you can do to be more inclusive.

-If you work in Unscripted TV and are interested in other training addressing workplace best practice as well as how to stay healthy, happy and productive at work, check out the ‘Your life at work’ strand.
+If you work in Unscripted TV and are interested in other training aimed at sharing workplace best practice as well as how you and your teams can stay healthy, happy, and productive at work, check out the ‘Your life at work’ strand.

 Gillian Harrison is an on-screen presenter and diversity lead with Signpost Productions, which is part of ITV.
 Gillian is deaf and has helped a host of broadcasters and production companies with Deaf Awareness Training.
 Most recently Gillian worked as an advisor with the production team at Coronation Street, helping them develop a British Sign Language storyline and providing Deaf Awareness training to the cast and crew.